aspose-barcode/Aspose.BarCode-Documentation/barcode-cards/pdf417-family/_index.md

 PDF417 (Portable Data File 417) is a family of 2D stacked barcode types introduced to store large amounts of information in relatively compact barcode labels.
 Here, "417" denotes the approach used to encode a single digit: 4 bars and 4 spaces constitute a 17-module pattern.
 This symbology can be used to encode both streams of bytes and Unicode symbols.
 PDF417 enables using the extended format of metadata that allows splitting the input message into several barcodes and then storing them in a document to reassemble later.
 PDF417 supports laser scanning for work with high-quality documentation.
 The PDF417 specification is summarized in the [ISO/IEC 15438](https://www.iso.org/standard/43816.html) document.

 ## **Overview**
 Basic PDF417 is a high-density variable-length barcode type that supports error correction.
 It allows encoding textual data, numerical digits, files, and streams of bytes.
-PDF417 barcodes are composed of multiple linear rows stacked together thus increasing the amount of information that can be encoded compared to linear symbologies.
+PDF417 barcodes are composed of multiple linear rows stacked together thus increasing the amount of information that can be encoded compared to 1D types.
 PDF417 can be read by linear and raster laser scanners or special imaging devices.
 The shape of PDF417 barcode labels is rectangular.
 Their size can be customized according to specific business needs.
 It is important to maintain appropriate printing accuracy and suitable resolution to create high-quality barcode images.

 <p align="center"><img src="pdf417basic.png" alt="Basic PDF417 Barcode"></p>